LLNL/Abmarl/docs/src/gridworld.rst

 The :ref:`EncodingBasedAttackActor <api_gridworld_actor_encoding_attack>` allows
 :ref:`AttackingAgents <api_gridworld_agent_attack>` to choose some number of attacks *per each encoding*.
-For each attack, the EncodingBasedAttackActor randomly searches the vicinity of the attacking agent for an attackble agent according to the basic criteria listed above.
-Contrast this actor with the BinaryAttackActor above, which does not allow agents to specify attack by encoding.
+For each attack, the EncodingBasedAttackActor randomly searches the vicinity of the attacking agent for an attackble agent according to the :ref:`basic criteria listed above <gridworld_attacking>`.
+Contrast this actor with the :ref:`BinaryAttackActor <gridworld_binary_attack>` above, which does not allow agents to specify attack by encoding.
 Consider the following setup:

 .. code-block:: python